Corporate Social Responsibility

 Import

-Partners and Suppliers must ensure that their business practices are in accordance with all national applicable laws, directives and regulations governing the import of parts, components, and technical data in the Supplier’s jurisdiction, as well as with other foreign trade controls and/or other trade & economic sanctions or restrictions from the United States of America, the European Union, or from international trade organizations (including but not limited to those of the European Union and the United Nations).
+Partners and Suppliers must ensure that their business practices comply with all applicable national laws, regulations, and directives governing the import of parts, components, and technical data in their respective jurisdictions.
+This includes compliance with foreign trade controls and trade or economic sanctions imposed by the United States, the European Union, and relevant international trade organizations, including, but not limited to, the EU and the UN.

 Export control and sanctions

-Partners and Suppliers must ensure that their business practices are in accordance with all applicable national laws, directives and regulations governing the export or re-export of parts, components, and technical data in the Supplier’s jurisdiction as well as with other foreign trade controls and/or other trade & economic sanctions or restrictions from the United States of America, the European Union or from international trade organizations (including but not limited to those of the European Union or the United Nations).
+Partners and Suppliers Partners and Suppliers must comply with all applicable laws and regulations governing the export or re‑export of parts, components, and technical data, as well as all relevant foreign trade controls and trade or economic sanctions imposed by the United States, the European Union, and international trade organizations, including the EU and the UN.

 Responsible Sourcing of Minerals